Harshita411/fastapi-api-key-service/README.md

 ## Notes

 - Data will reset on server restart due to in-memory storage
-- Designed for demonstration and learning purposes, not production
+- This implementation is intended for demonstration purposes and can be extended with persistent storage (e.g., PostgreSQL, Redis) for production use.